Probabilistic Analysis of Edge Elimination for Euclidean TSP: Outline of the Paper

-We present two edge elimination criteria of Hougardy and Schroeder \cite{Hougardy} and Jonker and Volgenant \cite{Jonker} that we investigate in this paper.
-From now on, we call an edge $pq$ \emph{useless} if it is not contained in any optimal TSP tour.
+We briefly describe the non-recursive part of the edge elimination procedures of Hougardy and Schroeder \cite{Hougardy} and Jonker and Volgenant \cite{Jonker}.
+For both edge elimination precedures we fix an optimal tour and assume that an edge $pq$ is in the optimal tour.